GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-5/genesis-5.englishNatural.md

 This book, Birthings of Earth (Adam).

-In the day God created Earth (Adam), in likeness of God he made him.
+In the day God created Earth (Adam), in the likeness of God he made him.
 Male and female he created;
 and blessed them,
 and called-out their name, "Earth (Adam),"